Our Project Reveal: Chic & Contemporary

 So let’s kick things off with the kitchen.

 The kitchen is combined with the dining room and living room for a large open concept space that the family will spend a lot of time.
-Unfortunately, the clients home burned down but we were happy to come in and lead the design to help them rebuild.
+Unfortunately, the clients home had fire damage but we were happy to come in and lead the design to help them rebuild.

 I’ll share some progress photos so you can see a little of what we started out with in the kitchen area.

 Our main concept is to give this home a clean contemporary look with some glam.
 Our color scheme is gray along with a rust orange color and emerald green with gold fixtures and stainless steel appliances.
-See below for renderings and mood boards we developed to help the clients envision the space even though there were no walls.
+See below for renderings and mood boards we developed to help the clients envision the space during the construction phase.

-We went with my favorite gray for the walls which is Mindful Gray from Sherwin Williams.
+We went with my favorite gray for the wall color which is Mindful Gray from Sherwin Williams.
 It’s the perfect gray when you don’t want too cool or too warm tones.

 We opted for a dark mineral hue engineered hardware flooring which matches the other wood and laminate flooring in the house.